Olivercomet/MorcuTool/readme.txt

 ======= MORCUTOOL =======

-A tool for mass exporting files from the MySims series .package archives.
+A tool that opens MySims series .package archives.

-It currently supports both MySims Agents and MySims Skyheroes, as they were incompatible with the existing package editors designed for The Sims 3.
+It currently supports packages from MySims Kingdom, Agents, and Skyheroes.
+You can then export the individual files stored in the archive. (or, in the case of Skyheroes, it dumps them all automatically)

 This program also converts MySims Skyheroes models to .obj.
+(You may have to set the deprecated radio button accordingly for this to work).

 ======= USAGE NOTES =======